vivekgediya/Alien-Invasion-GAME/README.md

 Just Run alien_ivansion.py file to play a game.

-Make sure you have downloaded all the required modules.
+Make sure you have to download all the required modules.